What is an Insect Repellent?

 - Clip-on products that have a pad with the repellent and a fan or other mechanism that disperses the repellent near your body.

-- Lanterns, which use a heating mechanism to disperse repellent in the area.
+- Spatial repellents use a heating mechanism to disperse repellent in an outdoor area.
+Examples of dispersal mechanisms for spatial repellents include:

 - Table-top diffusers.